-All transactions should be authorized by an appropriate responsible individual.
+An appropriate responsible individual should authorize all transactions.
 The responsibilities and limits of authorization should be clearly delineated.
 The individual or group authorizing a specific transaction or granting general authority for transactions should be in a position commensurate with the nature and significance of the transactions.
 Delegation of authority to authorize transactions should be handled very carefully.